ritikalama0815/CoLab/README.md

 # CoLab for **TruHacks 2026**

-CoLab is a web app for **fairer group-project grading**.
+CoLab is a web app for fairer group-project grading.
 Instructors create projects and groups; students collaborate on GitHub repos, shared Google Docs, and in-app chat.
 The app tracks contributions (commits, self-reported doc work), and **instructors can generate contribution reports** with charts and **Gemini**-written overviews and suggested grades because we are all tired of people who contribute less but get same grades as us.

 ## Tech stack